Secret ingredients to quality software

 You can see from the UI component there is a convenient button to add a task, easily see who is assigned to tasks; As well as a menu list of options to convert to issue, rename and remove tasks, all through the UI.
 This is great for team members who don't feel comfortable with markdown.

-When you close a PBI, you should always add a comment with some context.
-This allows everyone else to understand why the PBI was closed and what the outcome was.
-This is especially important when you are closing a PBI as "Won't Fix" or "Duplicate", but also if you have UI changes, a couple of screenshots can go a long way to help the team understand what was done.
+PBIs, tasks, and goals are the backbone of work regardless of whether they are stored in Azure DevOps, GitHub, Jira, Trello, or some other platform.
+When you finish a task, marking it as done is satisfying, but remember to add a closing comment for future context.
+By adding a closing comment, it allows others to understand why the PBI was closed and what the outcome was.
+This comment is critical when closing a PBI as "Won't Fix" or "Duplicate" but is valuable in all scenarios and should be the default approach.
+For example, if you have UI changes, a couple of screenshots can go a long way to help the team understand what was done.
+Similarly, if there are changes to architecture documents or the readme, providing a link to those artifacts helps others get across the change.

 When you look at a PBI, you can navigate through the commits or pull requests that were linked to the PBI.
 This is great for understanding the code changes, but that doesn't easily show you what the outcome was.